qianglise/openfoam/content/numerics.rst

 Up to this point, the integral form is valid for an arbitrary volume, and for each volume, the integral equations are valid.
-In principle, as long as we are consistent in how we compute the surface integrals, it is conservative.
+One problem left is to interpolating the cell centred values (known quantities) to the face centres, and this interpolation is one of the source of errors.

-Then we split the volume integrals across the volume faces/surfaces, note that
+During the spliting of the volume integrals across the volume faces/surfaces, note that

- - Each volume is assumed to be a convex polyhedron
+ - The control volume is assumed to be a convex polyhedron, i.e. can be of any shape, only if it is convex and the faces made up the volume are planar
+ - All values of all variables are computed and saved on the controid of the control volume, i.e. cell centred collocated arrangement
  - The value at each face centroid is approximated given the values at the centroids of the two cells sharing the face
  - To transform the quantity from the cell centre to the face centre, an interpolation scheme is required

 .. math::
       \int_V \frac{\partial \rho \phi }{\partial t}  \mathrm{d} V
     + \sum_{Faces} \left(\rho_f \phi_f \mathbf{u_f \cdot n_f} \right) S_f
-    = \sum_{Faces} \Gamma  (\mathbf{ \nabla \phi \cdot n})  \mathrm{d} V
+    = \sum_{Faces} \Gamma_\phi  (\mathbf{ \nabla \phi \cdot n})  \mathrm{d} V
     + \int_V S_\phi \mathrm{d} V